Bernardo L. Sabatini

 Bernardo L. Sabatini is an American neuroscientist who is the Alice and Rodman W. Moorhead III Professor of Neurobiology at Harvard Medical School.
+He is an Investigator of the Howard Hughes Medical Institute (HHMI) and a co-director of the Kempner Institute for the Study of Natural and Artificial Intelligence.

 Education and academic career

 Sabatini received his S.B. in biomedical engineering from Harvard College.
-He received his PhD in neurobiology and his MD from Harvard Medical School, having attended the joint MD–PhD program co-administered by Harvard and the Massachusetts Institute of Technology.
+He later completed the MD/PhD at Harvard Medical School, obtaining his MD through the Health Science and Technology program co-administered by Harvard and the Massachusetts Institute of Technology and his PhD through the Program in Neurobiology at Harvard.
 After graduation he began as a postdoctoral fellow with Karel Svoboda, then at Cold Spring Harbor Laboratory.

 In 2001, Sabatini established his own research group in the Department of Neurobiology at Harvard Medical School.
 He was named a Howard Hughes Medical Institute Investigator in 2008.
-He is also an investigator with the Simons Foundation's Collaboration on the Global Brain.
 He was elected to the American Academy of Arts and Sciences in 2014 and the National Academy of Sciences in 2019.

 Research

 Sabatini's research group studies the biophysics of synapses and synaptic plasticity, and the connection between properties of neurons and their networks to animal behavior and disease.
 The group has developed methods and technologies to support this work and is well known in particular for advances in two-photon microscopy and more recently, super-resolution microscopy.
 He is one of six co-founders of the Italy-based biotechnology company OptogeniX, which sells equipment for optogenetics studies.